 Clearly highlight the period of guarantee and develop a maintenance plan in order to retain existing customers, improve market knowledge, and attract new buyers with ongoing support.

 Diversifying from traditional lighting to LED lighting should be a simple choice to make for an existing light fitter or designer.
-Older technologies are coming off the market, for instance retailers are selling old Halogen bulbs stock and will not being able to replace them.
-Fluorescent tubes are set to be removed from shelves this year.
-This will see the increased production of more efficient LED lighting, meaning customers who have fluorescent lamps will require new lighting, providing your business with new sales opportunities.
+Older technologies like Halogen bulbs and flourescent tubes are no longer available, meaning customers who have fluorescent lamps will require new lighting, providing your business with new sales opportunities.

-Offering LED Lighting will bring you in line with your competitors and provide your existing clients with the opportunity to start their journey to net zero if they have not already.
+Offering LED lighting solutions will bring you in line with your competitors and provide your existing clients with the opportunity to start their journey to net zero if they have not already.

 Further advantages include evidence that as a company you are conscious of your environmental impact, and by offering your clients a more efficient product, you will be able to save your customers money on their energy bills.

-Switching to LEDs also provide customers with a product with numerous benefits and features, such as colour temperature, high energy efficiency, long life span and increased lighting levels.
+Supplying LEDs also provides customers with a product with numerous benefits and features, such as colour, temperature, high energy efficiency, long life span and increased lighting levels.

 Green Economy provides LED installers, manufacturers, suppliers and tradespeople with connections to domestic and commercial customers who are on their journey to net zero.
 Green Economy members create a free profile on our Marketplace, which customers can use to find your business and approach you directly.